superfly/docs/apps/restart.html.md

 order: 70
 ---

-`fly apps restart APP_NAME` will restart all machines in the app.
-This includes both machines that have the Fly Apps Platform metadata as well as other machines that may have been created.
+`fly apps restart <app-name>` will restart all machines in the app.
+This includes both Machines that have the Fly Apps Platform metadata as well as other machines that may have been created.